Kevin Rinker is the Co-Chair of the firm’s Mergers & Acquisitions Group and a leader in the private equity and

 - Providence Equity Partners in its acquisition from General Motors and Ford of a majority stake in OEConnection, the established market leader in cloud-based technology solutions that facilitate the efficient location, sale, distribution and dynamic pricing of automotive parts.

 - Dell in its proposed, and later terminated, $1.5 billion acquisition of 3PAR, a global data-storage provider.

 - The Dolan family in its $22 billion effort to take Cablevision private.

 - LivingSocial in its acquisition of Ticket Monster, the leading social commerce website in South Korea.

 - Viewdle, a facial recognition technology provider, in its sale to Google.

 - General Electric and NBC in their acquisition of Vivendi Universal Entertainment and formation of NBC Universal, a $43 billion broadcast, cable, studio, film and diversified entertainment company owned 20% by Vivendi and 80% by General Electric.

-- NBC Universal in its $3.4 billion purchase of common and preferred interests of Vivendi Universal Entertainment from IAC/InterActiveCorp., resulting in VUE being wholly owned by NBC.
+- NBC Universal in its $3.4 billion purchase of common and preferred interests of Vivendi Universal Entertainment LLP from IAC/InterActiveCorp., resulting in VUE being wholly owned by NBC.

 - Providence Equity Partners and Altegrity in the $520 million sale of Explore Information Services, a provider of database insurance technologies and e-government applications, to NYSE-listed Solera Holdings.